Ficool

 I reach for the hatchet in his small hands about to snatch it… then remember my regret.
 The last time I didn't help someone.
 The kids.
 Fuck.

-Foreheads touching; I gently smudge the tears from his eye-lid with my thumb.
+Our foreheads touch, then gently I smudge the tears from his eyelid with my thumbprint.

 "Now pass me the hatchet… Please."

-I vault the wooden divider — knees gruff in squat, kinetic shock splinter up spine and sinew.
+I vault the wooden divider, knees gruff in squat as kinetic shock splinter up my spine and sinew.

 We stand there, shoulder to shoulder, sweat trickling down our tense faces under shallow illumination.
-Facing us, they hide.
-Their monstrous outline is betrayed by the grim torchlight.
-Looming.
-Snapping.
-Snarling.
+Facing us, they lurk.

 "Hand me your match."